 Or you can use stock photos to help break up the text and give the eyes a break.

-If you include video, it should further your content, such as by adding additional tips or demonstrations.
-It should be playable right there in your blog post so readers aren’t taken away from your site.
+Including a video should further your content, such as by adding additional tips or demonstrations.
+It should be playable in your blog post, so readers aren’t taken away from your site.

 YouTube has an embed feature you can use to add videos to your WordPress posts.

-If you end up using photos from another site, be sure to give them credit by linking to where you found it.
+If you use photos from another site, give them credit by linking to where you found them.
 If you don’t include sources, then you risk getting your blog post penalized for stealing content.